Non-commercial educational station

 A non-commercial educational station (NCE station) is a radio station or television station that does not accept on-air advertisements (TV ads or radio ads), as defined in the United States by the Federal Communications Commission (FCC) and was originally intended to offer educational programming as part, or whole, of its programming.
 NCE stations do not pay broadcast license fees for their non-profit uses of the radio spectrum.
 Stations which are almost always operated as NCE include public broadcasting, community radio, and college radio, as well as many religious broadcasting stations.

-Nearly all Non-Commercial radio stations derive their support from listener support, grants and endowments, such as the governmental entity Corporation for Public Broadcasting (CPB) that distributes supporting funds provided by the congress to support Public Radio.
+Nearly all non-commercial radio stations derive their support from listener support, grants and endowments, such as the Corporation for Public Broadcasting (CPB) that distributes supporting funds provided by Congress to support public radio.

-Reserved channels
+Organization

+Organized radio broadcasting was introduced in the United States in the early 1920s.
+Although from the start there were stations operated by educational institutions, initially there was not a separate license classification or reserved frequencies for them.